Buffett calls Clayton Homes unit 'best-in-class' despite critics

 He called such demographics a factor in Clayton's decision to foreclose on 8,304 manufactured housing mortgages last year, or 2.5 percent of its portfolio, at a cost of $150 million, compared with 8,444 foreclosures costing $157 million in 2015.

-But he said the Maryville, Tennessee-based unit also gave loan extensions last year to 11,000 borrowers, and canceled $3.4 million of payments from 3,800 borrowers.
+But he said the Maryville, Tennessee-based unit also gave loan extensions last year to 11,000 borrowers, and cancelled $3.4 million of payments from 3,800 borrowers.

 About 94 percent of loan balances were current on payments, down from 95 percent a year earlier, Berkshire said.